“Now you wanna get nuts?! Come on! LET’S GET NUTS!”

 I just feel like he’s the guy at his book club event who wants to tell you about how good the hummus is while you keep checking your watch before you can ditch his event and go back to Charlie Sheen’s party.
 He seems like the guy you would fully expect to introduce himself as “Gary White”.
 I suspect he kept his birth name of “Emilio Estevez” because that’s an intriguing motherfucking name for a blonde-haired, blue-eyed guy who looks like he runs the Norway ride at Epcot.

 It would be like if Ed Begley, Jr. walked up to you and said, “Hello, my name is Antonio Banderas.”
-Instead of blindly signing whatever petition he was trying to get you to sign and shoo-ing him away back towards the hummus platter to hang out with the Gary Whites of the world, you would probably say, “Antonio Banderas, you say?
-Tell me more about yourself, you long intriguing ghost-cat.”
+Instead of blindly signing whatever petition he was trying to get you to sign and shoo-ing him away back towards the hummus platter, you would probably say, “Antonio Banderas, you say?
+Tell me more about yourself, you long, intriguing ghost-cat.”
 Next thing you know, you’re making out.

 I mean, imagine if in The Breakfast Club, as the typical mid-western high school jock on the wrestling team who bullies his teammates, if instead of Emilio Estevez’s character having the name “Andy Clark”, his character had the name “Emilio Estevez”.
 I would have paid attention to his character from the get-go, instead of only kind of coming around after he cried in front of everyone about how terrible he felt over taping that hairy kid’s buns together in the locker room that time.